Date: 9/10/2019, 1 PM Eastern and 9/12/2019, 1 PM Eastern

 Presenter(s): Rex L. Porter, principal, founder, Porter Group LLC

-Price: $549.00 webinars or Downloads, $749.00 webinars and Downloads.
+Price: $549.00 webinars or On-Demand, $749.00 webinars and On-Demand.
 Each option may be viewed by an unlimited number of attendees in one room using one unique login.
-DLs includes full audio presentation, question and answer session and presentation slides.
+On-Demand includes full audio presentation, question and answer session and presentation slides.

 Credits: Each live webinar approved for 1.5 NASBA credit hours (Accounting [Governmental]).